DreamOfTheRedChamber/system-design-interviews/distributedTransactions.md

 * Therefore if any COHORT completes, then they all do.
 The abort sequence can be argued in a similar manner.
 Hence the atomicity of the transaction is guaranteed to fail or complete globally.

 #### Limitation
-1. Coordinator failures could become a single point failure.
-2. Resource blocking could lead to scalability issues.
-3. Data inconsistency:

-4. It is a blocking protocol.
-A node will block while it is waiting for a message.
-This means that other processes competing for resource locks held by the blocked processes will have to wait for the locks to be released.
-A single node will continue to wait even if all other sites have failed.
-If the coordinator fails permanently, some cohorts will never resolve their transactions.
-This has the effect that resources are tied up forever.
+1. Deadlock
-	- Coordinator permanently fail: The algorithm can block indefinitely in the following way: if a cohort has sent an agreement message to the coordinator, it will block until a commit or rollback is received.
+	- Coordinator failures could become a single point of failure, leading to infinite resource blocking.
+More specifically, if a cohort has sent an agreement message to the coordinator, it will block until a commit or rollback is received.
 If the coordinator is permanently down, the cohort will block indefinitely, unless it can obtain the global commit/abort decision from some other cohort.
-When the coordinator has sent "Query-to-commit" to the cohorts, it will block until all cohorts have sent their local decision
+When the coordinator has sent "Query-to-commit" to the cohorts, it will block until all cohorts have sent their local decision.
-	- Cohort permanently fail: If a cohort is permanently down, the coordinator will not block indefinitely: Since the coordinator is the one to decide whether the decision is 'commit' or 'abort' permanent blocking can be avoided by introducing a timeout: If the coordinator has not received all awaited messages when the timeout is over it will decide for 'abort'

-#### Possible error cases:
-1. Coordinator fails even before initiating phase 1.
-This literally means the consensus isn’t started at all and theoretically the protocol works correctly.
-2. Coordinator fails after initiating phase 1.
-Some nodes have received the message from coordinator initiating a fresh round of 2PC.
-These nodes might have sent their responses and are blocked waiting for the 2nd phase of 2PC to start.
-This also means that no future consensus rounds of 2PC can start.
-One way out of this issue is to have time outs when waiting for responses.
-So when a node times out waiting for a response from the coordinator it can assume that coordinator is dead and take over the role as coordinator.
-It can reinitiate phase 1 and contact all other nodes asking them for the consensus based on the value for which this node voted as a participant before the actual coordinator crashed.
-However if another node crashes before recovery node gathers all messages of phase 1, then the protocol can’t proceed.
-This is because recovery node doesn’t know what’s the intended decision of the crashed node.
-If all other participant nodes have agreed to commit but the newly crashed node might have intended to abort.
-So the recovery node can’t call the decision as a commit.
-This argument applies vice versa also.
-3. Similarly, if a participant fails during phase 1 before the coordinator receives a response from the participant, the protocol comes to a grinding halt.
-The reasoning is similar as point 2, because coordinator doesn’t know the result of failed node and hence can’t proceed to commit or abort the consensus.
-4. Similarly, if coordinator fails during phase 2 we would want a node to take over and shepherd the protocol to completion.
-Another big issue is that if a participant node fails during commit phase the system is left to lurch in the dark because the coordinator doesn’t know whether the participant failed after committing or before committing.
-Hence coordinator can’t proactively decide whether the transaction is committed.
+2. Data inconsistency
+	- If in the "Commit phase" after COORDINATOR send "COMMIT" to COHORTS, some COHORTS don't receive the command because of timeout then there will be inconsistency between different nodes.

 #### References:
 1. [Reasoning behind two phase commit](./files/princeton-2phasecommit.pdf)